Spam Arrest LLC Puts Final Can On Hormel's Spam Trademark Action

 Spam Arrest's filing tells "the story of a successful Minnesota canned meat vendor, six British comedians, a rogues' gallery of unscrupulous email marketers, and a brave legion of computer programmers determined to defend the public against an onslaught of unwanted email."
 The motion is available for public review and download on the Internet at http://www.spamarrest.com/HormelSummaryJudgment.pdf.

 ABOUT SPAM ARREST

-Spam Arrest LLC is a Seattle-based company that has developed an efficient, simple and inexpensive system that stops spam.
-The company has been growing substantially since the launch of its product.
-Software download is not required and the system is not intrusive.
-After a sender's first message to a Spam Arrest subscriber is verified, there is no further interaction.
-Subscribers may also pre-authorize senders.
-Spam Arrest continually monitors automated junk email techniques and upgrades automatically as necessary to protect its subscribers.
-For more information visit http://www.spamarrest.com or email firstname.lastname@example.org.
+Spam Arrest LLC is a Seattle-based company that has developed a simple, patent-protected and affordable system that efficiently stops spam.
+The company has grown substantially and steadily since its 2001 launch, while expanding services and increasing functionality.
+Spam Arrest continues to monitor automated junk email techniques and upgrades automatically as necessary to protect its users.
+For more information visit http://www.spamarrest.com or contact via email.

 Derek A. Newman of Newman & Newman by Telephone at 206.274.2800